Pavel-Hrdina/My-C-journey/Chapter_2_The_Compiler/Questions/Answers/README.md

-# Questions for chapter 2
+# Answers for chapter 2

 1. what is a compiler